-If the new information does not concern a substantive issue, the original decision-maker will decline to undertake any further investigation and must inform the complainant of this decision and their option to request an internal review of the original decision if they remain dissatisfied.
+If the new information does not concern a substantive issue, the original decision-maker will decline to undertake any further action and must inform the complainant of this decision and their option to request an

-If the original decision-maker decides the new information requires the matter to be further investigated, they will inform the complainant about:
+If the original decision-maker decides the new information raises a substantive issue that requires further consideration, they will inform the complainant about:

-- the decision to further investigate, and - at the appropriate time, the outcome of that further investigation.
+- the decision to open a new matter based on the new information for fresh consideration, and - at the appropriate time, the complainant will receive outcome advice from that new matter.

-If the original case has been closed, a new case should be opened in the OIA's case management system.
+A new case should be opened in the OIA's case management system.

-If the result of any further investigation does not justify the decision being changed, the complainant must be informed of that outcome, including reasons.
+If the result of the fresh consideration does not justify the decision being changed, the complainant must be informed of that outcome, including reasons.
 The complainant should be informed that they may request an internal review of the decision if they remain dissatisfied.